Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Future Prospects

 \section{Future Prospects}

-LLMs, such as GPT models, have shown great promise in understanding natural language input and interpreting tasks correctly.
+LLMs, such as, GPT models, have shown great promise in interpreting power engineering tasks through natural language-based inputs.
 Through this study, we tested the capabilities and limitations of LLMs when applied to the electric energy sector.
-We discussed the effectiveness of LLMs in answering general power system queries, code generation, and data analysis.
-Further, through retrieval augmented generation, LLMs can search vast domain-specific literature to answer key questions and help with tasks such as operator training.
-Finally, the multi-modal capabilities of LLMs can be useful in diagnosing equipment failure and system anomalies.
-Generally, LLMs show strong capabilities in detecting the correlation between objects (text, image, data), while they are still lacking in solving problems highly related to physics, which usually involve complex mathematical principles.
+We discussed the effectiveness of LLMs in answering general power system queries, code generation and data analysis.
+Further, through retrieval augmented generation, LLMs can serve as a documentation knowledge base and help with tasks such as operator training.
+Finally, the multi-modal capabilities of LLMs can be useful in diagnosing equipment failure and remote monitoring.
+Effectively, general-purpose LLMs show strong capabilities in detecting the correlation between objects (text, image, data), while they are still lacking in solving problems highly related to physics, which usually involve complex mathematical principles.

 There are multiple possibilities to expand and enhance the capabilities of LLMs in power system research and applications.
 The first direction is curated data collection for fine-tuning foundational LLMs.
 This would require strong power system expertise to recognize the most effective data sources and design collection mechanisms to ensure the availability of high-quality datasets.
+Uncertainty quantification of the outcome of the LLMs is also an important direction for research in the electric power sector.
 The second direction is to allow power-system-specific tool embeddings.
 There are already strong and diverse tools for various power system functionalities, and LLMs can serve as a central point to connect all these tools through high-quality embedding.
-Naive embeddings are likely to lose efficiency and may further cause different tools to conflict, therefore, power system expertise may be required to identify the desired behaviors for such tool embedding.
+Na\"ive embeddings are likely to lose efficiency and may further cause different tools to conflict; therefore, power system expertise may be required to identify the desired behaviors for such tool embedding.
 A third direction is to build a power system knowledge base for retrieval augmentation.
-Although there are already generic approaches to generating such knowledge bases, they may not fully take advantage of physical constraints and power system specifics, therefore, this effort may require a deep understanding of power system operation and capabilities.
+Although there are already generic approaches to generating such knowledge bases, they may not fully take advantage of physical constraints and power system specifics; therefore, this effort may require a deep understanding of power system operation and capabilities.
+The future of foundational model-based AI tools as a decision support co-pilot in the electric energy sector is bright.